chocolatey-community/chocolatey-package-requests/.github/ISSUE_TEMPLATE/mMaintainerRequest.md

 If you have followed the Package Triage Process above and do not want to request to become the maintainer of a package that you DO NOT MAINTAIN, please continue.

-Please ensure the issue title starts with 'RFM - ' - for example 'RFM - Adobe Reader'
+Please ensure the issue title starts with 'RFM - ' - for example 'RFM - adobe-reader' Please also ensure that the issue title matches the identifier of the package.

 Please ensure you have the package URL from https://chocolatey.org/packages before continuing.